Ok, so you have a great idea and want to start a business? What is the first thing you will need to start your new startup?

 If you're working with a team in your company then having a regular brainstorming session is the best way to keep your business on track and your business plan assures you're all on the same page.

-Who should use Sample Business Plans?
+Who should use Business Plan Examples?

 Well Everyone, who wants to write a business plan should use these sample business plans.
 These plans apply to almost all industries.